-- The management station or host computer has at least 60 MB of available disk space. - · All programs are closed.
+- The management station or host computer has at least 60 MB of available disk space.

+- All programs are closed.

+- The host bus adapter is installed.

-Important: When you install Storage Manager 8.2 Client on a stand-alone host and manage storage subsystems through the Fibre Channel I/O path rather than through the network, you must install the TCP/IP software on the host and assign an IP address to the host.
+Important: When you install Storage Manager 8.21 Client on a stand-alone host and manage storage subsystems through the Fibre Channel I/O path rather than through the network, you must install the TCP/IP software on the host and assign an IP address to the host.

-Installing Storage Manager 8.2 Client
+Installing Storage Manager 8.21 Client

-To install Storage Manager 8.2 Client software package, do the following:
+To install Storage Manager 8.21 Client software package, do the following:

-1. Insert the IBM FAStT Storage Manager installation CD into the CD-ROM drive and type:
+- 1. Insert the IBM FAStT Storage Manager installation CD into the CD-ROM drive and type:

-load cdrom
+- load cdrom

 - 2. Mount the volume.

 - 3. Click Novell → Install.

 - 4. Click Add, and follow the instructions on the screen.

-- Click the Directory Tree button.
+- 5. Click the Directory Tree button.

 The Directory Tree window opens.

 - 6. Select the CD-ROM volume.

 - 7. Select the \Netware\SMclient folder.

 - 8. Select the program.ni file, and then click OK.

-- 9. Click OK.
+9. Click OK.